alertflex/altprobe/README.md

 * It is recommended to start of installation Alertflex collector (Altprobe) after a finish of installation Alertflex controller

 * Installation and configuration of IDS OSSEC/Wazuh and Suricata IDS are not parts of Alertflex solution.
 Although install script for Altprobe includes these procedures, it comes with NO WARRANTY!

-* The collector’s install script will replace file /etc/rc.local by a new one, if you use this file for something else, backup it for keeping the previous configuration

 * For the distributed configuration all nodes should be reachable over a network via DNS names or host names (use these names in file ``env.sh`` as values for parameters)